citrusworx/WebEngine/docs/juice/juice-navigation-lesson.md

 Once you support multiple nav instances, a new problem appears:

-> which mobile trigger controls which sidebar?
+> which mobile toggle controls which sidebar?

 The runtime solves this with proximity rules: